Home :: How to Be a Travel Writer or Travel Blogger

 How You Can Become a Travel Writer - a travel writing course

 I've just finished taking this course myself and I loved it.
 It is excellent - simple and straightforward, but what puts this one over the top is the teacher, David Farley, an award-winning travel writer who (and this tipped it for me) provides direct feedback to students.
 Read more about it here.

 What about travel blogging?
 A different approach

-Many travelers would rather turn their travels into a blog than write for pay in others' publications - and that can be as lucrative.
-I belong to the excellent Travel Blog Success community, as do many of the world's top travel bloggers.
-If there's a money-making blog in your future, check out TBS here.
+Many travelers would rather turn their travels into a blog than write for pay in others' publications - and that can be as lucrative, except that the money is earned differently.
+Nomadic Matt's Superstar Blogging puts his extensive blogging experience and success into a popular course.
+Check it out here!